 All of these categories cross over somewhat in terms of percentages and will also vary from one person to another.
 Our own skin and it's oils will play a certain part in what stays, fades and creates a sublime sillage (the distance the fragrance travels once applied).
 The combination of base, mid and top notes is also important to achieve staying power in a fragrance.
 Fundamentally it's up to us to search for and discover where our preferences lies when wearing perfumes and I am very happy to try and help you along the way.

 All of my scents are labelled as Eau de Parfum even thou they exceed this oil content.
 As they work differently on people I advocate trialling them personally and see what they do for you.
-I have added 'oil versus alcohol' ratio's for each of my fragrances as part of their Product Descriptions so please feel free to have a look if you're wondering where they fall in terms of oil content.
 The Discovery Set is a great way to go if you're curious!